 Jim Elliott: 13 plus years.
 Okay.
 You’re on the bottom, your feet are touching, you’re using your breath to control your buoyancy.
 What’s it like?

-Jim Elliott: Weight listens.
+Jim Elliott: Weightlessness.

 David Hirsch: That’s fabulous.
-So why was it that you agreed to be a mentor, father, as part of the Special Fathers Network?
+So why was it that you agreed to be a mentor father as part of the Special Fathers Network?

 Jim Elliott: Because of you.
 You were inspiring.
 I love the concept of what you’re doing.
-I think it’s, it’s amazing.
-And, and fathers that are, that are willing to be there, that, you know, we want to give them as many tools as we can to be successful.
+I think it’s amazing.
+And fathers that are willing to be there, we want to give them as many tools as we can to be successful.

-David Hirsch: And you’re in a unique situation, um, for another reason, which is there was a point in time that you were divorced, right?
+David Hirsch: And you’re in a unique situation for another reason, which is there was a point in time that you were divorced, right?
 So you’re not living with your kids, and that shouldn’t be an obstacle for maintaining a full engagement.
 While not physically there, you need to be financially there, emotionally there, spiritually there with your kids.

 David Hirsch: You realize when you have children, how quickly the time goes.
-I know you blink, they’re in school, you blink, they’re in high school, you blink again they’re in college or beyond.
-Yeah.
-And then you’re sort of looking back wondering, well, what was that all about?
-You don’t want to ever look back and say, coulda, woulda, shoulda.
+I know you blink, they’re in school, you blink, they’re in high school, you blink again, they’re in college or beyond.
+And then you’re sort of looking back wondering, “Wow, what was that all about?”
+You don’t want to ever look back and say, “Coulda, woulda, shoulda.”